How to Ping IPv6 Address in Windows 11

 Ping IPv6 Cisco Packet Tracer CLI

-In some cases, you might want to use an online tool to ping an IPv6 address.
-This could be especially helpful if you’re experiencing trouble with your local setup or if you want to check the connectivity to a remote server without using the command line.
+Sometimes, you might need to ping an IPv6 address using an online tool.
+This can be really useful if you’re having issues with your setup or if you want to check a remote server’s connectivity without diving into command line stuff.

 Ping transmit failed general failure Windows

-3. Firewall or Security Software is blocking ICMPv6: ICMPv6 is the protocol used by the ping command.
-If your firewall or security software is blocking ICMPv6, you may need to adjust your settings to allow ICMPv6 traffic.Turn off Windows Defender Firewall
+3. If your firewall or security software is blocking ICMPv6 (that’s the protocol ping uses), you’ll need to change your settings to let ICMPv6 traffic through.Turn off Windows Defender Firewall

-5. Local Network issues: Occasionally, local network issues or temporary glitches can lead to these errors.
-Try resetting your network or restarting your router/modem to see if this resolves the issue.
+5. Sometimes, local network problems or temporary glitches can mess things up.
+Try resetting your network or rebooting your router/modem to see if that fixes the problem.

 Linked issue: Windows 11 Ethernet “Unidentified Network” (How to Fix)